Close

 Logitech G923

 The Logitech G923 is the upgraded version of the G920 and sees Logitech onto the next generation of consoles.
-As this is a relatively new wheel, the best place to buy one would be directly from the Logitech website for $399.99.
+As this is a relatively new wheel, the best place to buy one would be directly from the Logitech website for roughly $300.

 The G923 features an improved force feedback system dubbed “Truforce” which not only translates track surfaces and car handling characteristics better than its predecessors but goes to provide more precise feedback.
-Keep in mind, however, the Truforce function is not supported by all racing games, however, it is slowly being introduced into newly released titles and currently works with platforms such as iRacing and ACC.
+Keep in mind, however, the Truforce function is not supported by all racing games, however, it is slowly being introduced into newly released titles and currently works with platforms such as iRacing and ACC – both of which platforms you can pick up a Coach Dave Academy Setup Subscription for now.

 The pedal set has also been changed, featuring a more progressive brake pedal (a previously weak point of the G920).
 The G923 also features a programmable dual-clutch system, which after being set up, can be activated by pressing either RSB or LSB and the foot clutch simultaneously, a feature that is usually only found on much more expensive wheels.